-The superannuation contributions caps for concessional (before tax) and non-concessional (after tax) contributions have not increased for the 2016/2017 year.
-The contributions caps applicable for the 2016/2017 year, are the same limits that were in place for the 2015/2016 year.
-Continue reading to find out more.
+The superannuation contributions caps for concessional (before tax) and non-concessional (after tax) contributions have been cut for the 2017/2018 year.
+(Note that the higher contributions caps applicable for the 2016/2017 year, were the same limits that were in place for the 2015/2016 year, which are also set out later in the article.)

 Concessional contributions cap for 2017/2018 year, 2016/2017 year (and earlier years)